yeindance/qrdine/doc/onboarding.md

 ### creating/modifying a table

 - create a sql file
-- create drizzle table
-- create graphql type
+- create a Typeorm entity (It also defines Graphql type)